Boboy Salonga: Batang Tondo: Production

 After the success of actor Jeric Raval's debut film Kalabang Mortal ni Baby Ama (also known as Primitivo 'Ebok' Ala) at the box office, he was next given the lead role by OctoArts Films in Boboy Salonga: Batang Tondo.
 The film is also rapper Francis Magalona's first film since taking a hiatus from films after starring in Iputok Mo...
 Dadapa Ako!
 (Hard to Die) in 1990.

 Release

-Boboy Salonga was released in theaters in May 1992.
+Boboy Salonga was released in theaters in the Philippines in May 1992.

 Critical response

 Justino Dormiendo, writing for the Manila Standard, gave Boboy Salonga a negative review, considering it as "another proof of the unrelieved proclivity to sex and violence by our filmmakers."
 He criticized the film's story as lacking believability, while the filmmaking, "from Jojo Lapus's script and Junn Cabreira's direction down to the cast — with the possible exception of [Vic] Vargas and Ali Sotto — smack of the gross commercialization of local cinema, mainly through the violence..."